 $ make -j$(nproc) modules_install

-The backports are now in the directory linux-toradex/modules, presumably, the same directory that you have previously created while following the article Build the Linux Kernel from Source Code.
+The compiled backports kernel modules are now in the directory linux-toradex/modules, presumably, the same directory that you have previously created while following the article Build the Linux Kernel from Source Code.

-One can use nconfig/menuconfig to configure the driver backports package.
+However, one can use the nconfig or menuconfig options to further configure the driver backports package.
 Default configuration files are also available which can be used to build the drivers/subsystems.
 If you choose to use this option just use the make defconfig-option in replacement for make menuconfig.

 $ make defconfig-help Driver or subsystem configuration targets: defconfig-ar5523 defconfig-ath10k defconfig-ath5k defconfig-ath6kl defconfig-ath9k defconfig-ath9k-debug defconfig-b43 defconfig-b43legacy defconfig-brcmfmac defconfig-brcmsmac defconfig-carl9170 defconfig-cw1200 defconfig-hwsim defconfig-iwlwifi defconfig-rtlwifi defconfig-wcn36xx defconfig-wifi defconfig-wil6210 defconfig-wwan